guilleaf/FireballRoadMap/Introduction.md

   1. We need a platform for testing, I (Guillermo) am using Travis-CI for PyChemia.
 The nature of Fireball, being a Fortran code we should consider something like [Buildbot](http://buildbot.org)

   1. Fireball should run and pass test with Intel and gfortran compilers.
-That is not the case right now and that is one important task.
+That is not the case right now for gfortran and that is one important task.
 I propose as minimum Intel 2011 and Gfortran 4.6

   1. Using Fortran 2003 should be safe (see: [GCC Fortran 2003 status](http://gcc.gnu.org/wiki/Fortran2003Status)) the situation with Fortran 2008 is less mature ([GCC Fortran 2003 status](https://gcc.gnu.org/wiki/Fortran2008Status))

   1. Reduce as much as we can duplicated code.
 I use CPD (Copy-Paste Detector) that is part of [PMD](http://pmd.github.io).
 Use modules wisely eventually start using [Preprocessor Directives](https://en.wikipedia.org/wiki/Directive_(programming))

+  1. Implement a clean, multilevel scheme for paralelism, including accelerators (GPU, XeonPhi), OpenMP and MPI.
+I think that we can start with [Magma](http://icl.cs.utk.edu/magma/) for diagonalization.
+There are several levels of parallelization to explore, domains (atoms), concurrency for structures.
+We can work on the different levels independently.

-# Development (Internals)
+## Development (Internals)

   1. Transtion to HDF5 fileformat for Fdata and large numerical outputs

   1. Horsfield

   1. Using a more clean input scheme for begin and create, maybe using FoX for parsing XML inputs

+  1. Using libxc to include more XC funcntionals

+  1. Adding support for spin polarized calculations

-# Documentation
+## Documentation

   1. Several levels of documentation: Instalation, Usage, Scientific and Development.
 We can use both Github pages or Authorea documents to fullfil the different levels.

-# Applications
+## Applications

    1. Identify a niche market for Fireball and explote it.
 Right now I am considering Zeolites and MOFs.
 Structures with large number of atoms to be computed by DFT.